 With inclusive policies, programming and people in place, you're ready to promote your club's activities to a wider audience.
-Working with Activity Alliance, we're able to provide you with some tips and tricks for promoting activities to disabled people.
+Working with Activity Alliance, we're able to provide you with some tips and tricks for promoting activities to disabled people

 You may not need to reproduce everything you do in a variety of formats but it's important to think about who might be accessing your communications and what their needs might be.
 Activity Alliance' Access for All: Inclusive Communications Guide gives much more detail on how to make your promotions accessible.
-Impairment specific help guides are available from Activity Alliance Access for All: Inclusive Communications Guide and RNIB on accessible information for blind and partially sighted people.
+Impairment specific help guides are available from MENCAP on Easy Read Information for people with a learning disability and RNIB on accessible information for blind and partially sighted people.